Scezaquer/SM-simulation-with-RL/README.md

 ### **What we could do**

+Use RL to incentivize getting more followers.
+Maybe add “influencer” agents whose goal is specifically to increase their following?

 ## Human-level play in the game of Diplomacy by combining language models with strategic reasoning

 ![Human-level play in the game of Diplomacy by combining language models with strategic reasoning](img/Picture2.png)